Fortescue (company): Misleading and deceptive conduct court case

 In late 2004 and early 2005, Fortescue chairman and then-CEO Andrew Forrest made a series of announcements that Fortescue had entered into "binding agreements" with three significant Chinese state-owned entities to build and finance infrastructure for the company.
 The Australian Securities & Investments Commission took legal action against FMG and Forrest.
 Although an initial ruling by Justice John Gilmour in 2009 found Forrest hadn't acted in a misleading or deceptive manner, Chief Justice Patrick Keane and judges Arthur Emmett and Raymond Finkelstein of the Federal Court of Australia overturned this decision in 2011, finding that FMG and its chairman and CEO, Andrew Forrest, had engaged in misleading or deceptive conduct and breached the continuous disclosure provisions in the Corporations Act, 2001, by claiming to have binding contracts with China.

 The court found that a Chinese framework agreement does not amount to a binding contract, in the natural meaning of the word.
 If found to have breached director's duties, Forrest faced the possibility of being banned as a director of an ASIC-listed company.
 FMG appealed against the decision, and in October 2012, the High Court found in favour of FMG and Forrest, reversing the decision of the full bench of the Federal Court and agreeing with the original 2009 decision by Justice Gilmour.
 In his judgement, Justice Honour concluded that Fortescue's releases "correctly represented that there was an agreement, and that it was in the view of the parties binding from the time of board approval".

 Despite the early announcement, in 2008, the group loaded its first iron ore shipment bound for China.
 Fortescue have at least ten Chinese steel mill contracts lasting for around ten years.
 Baosteel was the first company to receive their iron ore.

+Gladstone electrolyser grant dispute

+In 2021, the Queensland government provided Fortescue with grant and land support worth about A$66 million for an electrolyser manufacturing facility at Gladstone.
+The facility was never completed, and after Fortescue wound back its green hydrogen program the Queensland government brought recovery proceedings seeking repayment of the public funding.
+In August 2026, Fortescue and the Queensland government announced they had reached a confidential settlement of the dispute.